PanicStation.org

 Do not do these things

-• Don’t take another car trip with a child who still needs a car seat/booster “just this once.”
-State laws vary, and the risk in a crash is not worth it.
+• Don’t take another car trip with a child who still needs a car seat or booster unless you are dealing with immediate danger and have no safer option.

-• Don’t chase the driver or try to “track them down” yourself — it’s unsafe and usually slower than the in-app/operator process.
+• Don’t chase the driver or try to track them down yourself.

 What to do now